 Being such a distinguished university, ANU is consistently recognised by external entities for its excellence in various areas.
 In 2019, ANU has been awarded:

 Established during the post-war era, ANU had uncertain beginnings.
 Despite this, the university quickly grew.
 Today ANU is Australia's national university and is considered to be one of the leading universities of the world.
 ANU is continuously developing to respond to the ever-changing world and to stay amongst the world's leading universities.

 On-campus, students will experience a thriving multi-cultural community.
-In the classroom they will be learning from distinguished academics along-side passionate peers.
-ANU have many research-intensive and award-winning degrees to choose from with many colleges ranked amongst the highest in the world.
-Students will also have access to first-rate facilities and resources which will taking learning and research to new levels.
+In the classroom, they will be learning from distinguished academics along-side passionate peers.
+ANU has many research-intensive and award-winning degrees to choose from with many colleges ranked amongst the highest in the world.
+Students will also have access to first-rate facilities and resources which will take learning and research to new levels.